 Figure 5.
 The log of the decay coefficient (q) as a function of the log of the fire size (A) and percent stand-replacing (B), for 432 fires in California from 1984-2015.
-Larger fires are associated with smaller q values, but there is considerable variation in q for any given fire size class.
+Larger fires and percentages of high severity are associated with smaller severity decay coefficient (SDC) values, but there is considerable variation in SDC for any given fire size or high severity class.
 The colored lines represent the different hypothetical patch configurations in Fig. 2.

+Is there a reason why there are 436 fires in figure 4 but only 432 fires in figure 5?